Hair Routines & Growth, Hair Type

 Even the seemingly simple act of washing your hair requires careful consideration.

 Should you opt for a co-wash?
 Which products suit your low-porosity hair best?
-And how frequently you should have a wash day to maintain the health of your health?
+And how frequently you should have a wash day to maintain the health of your hair?

 For many with low porosity hair, “wash day” can feel like a daunting task.
 Fortunately, I’m here to offer guidance.